-Always inspect, inside, around and under the machine before attempting to start, transport or load the machine.
+Always perform an internal inspection inside, around and under the machine before attempting to start, transport or load the machine.

 The Powerspread may be used only if all safety devices, e.g. detachable guards, are fitted and in proper working order.